DMesek/generic_notifier/README.md

 }
 ```

-To navigate to next page from current page it can be done like this:
+To navigate from current to the next page it can be done like this:

 ```
 ref.read(currentPageNotifierProvider.notifier).pushNamed(nextPageRouteName);